-Some of the best sources of biotin are from animal products, so it’s not uncommon for vegetarians or vegans to have a low intake of biotin.
+And finally, biotin is a great vitamin to boost hair growth, but the main sources are usually from animal products, so it’s not uncommon for vegans to have a low intake of biotin.

-Biotin is very important when it comes to growing long hair on a vegan diet.
-The main functions of biotin is a major co-factor in carbon dioxide metabolism.
-It’s important in the metabolism of carbohydrates and fats, and proper functioning of the nervous system.
+Biotin is a major co-factor in carbon dioxide metabolism.
+It’s important in the metabolism of carbohydrates, fats, and proper functioning of the nervous system.

-Hair Anew – Supplement for hair, skin, and nails (suitable for vegans)
+#1.
+Hair Anew – Supplement for hair, skin, and nails

 Hair Anew is aimed to address the deficiencies which may cause slow hair growth.
 It contains a combination of herbs, vitamins, and minerals, making it a great supplement to take if you’re trying to improve the rate of growth and hair health while being on a vegan diet.